 Curated by VisionFish, the 12th Galway African Film Festival took place on Saturday, 1st June and Sunday, 2nd June in the Bank of Ireland Theatre in NUIG.
 The aim of the festival is to introduce audiences in Ireland to the brilliance and variety of African cinema and to overcome the under-representation and marginalization of African film in Irish film-going culture.

 One of the best ways to learn about Africa is to listen to African voices and to view representations created by Africans themselves, as these often counter the stereotypical representations seen in the Western mainstream media.
 By screening a selection of shorts, feature films and documentaries the film festival highlighted the variety of life experience on the African continent.
 This year’s screened filmed covered a range of topics including women’s rights, cultural identity and freedom of expression.
 The event in itself was educational and challenged stereotypes about the African continent, its people, cultures and histories.

 Approximately eight to ten films, documentaries and/or shorts were screened throughout the duration of the festival and a talk in a local art studio was given by Daniela Ricci as a closing event which was open to the public to attend.

-- Africa Day in Doughiska, Saturday, 28th May: This large public event will be held in Merlin College and is open to people of all ages and of all nationalities from around Galway city and surrounding areas.
-The event is intended to raise awareness about Africa and aims to promote African culture here in Ireland.
+The ARD Family Resource Centre hosted an Africa Day 2019 celebration in Doughiska, Galway’s most multicultural suburb.
+The event will took place in the Cumasú Centre in Doughiska on Saturday, 25th May and people of all ages and nationalities from all over Galway city and surrounding areas were welcome.
+The aim of the event was to raise awareness about Africa and to promote African culture in Ireland.